 Feelings from Warsaw, Poland

 The city is fantastic.
 We have tons of photos we didn’t post here.
-You will need 3 days to explore Warsaw in the best possible way.
+You will need three days to explore Warsaw in the best possible way.
 Make sure you taste their local beers.
 If you plan for Krakow too, then prepare for 2 to 3 days on top of Warsaw.
 Krakow is at the other end of Poland and has lots (similar) things to see there.

 The city (and the country) are a big part of European history, and many claims it will play a significant role soon.